eriktorbjorn/minizork2-renovated/README.md

 * If you fill the teapot with water, there are ways to empty the teapot without even being near it.
 That's because ```WATER-F``` will remove the ```WATER``` object in some cases.

-* The game uses the DISENCHANT action when spells time out.
-Since this is a regular verb you can type "DISENCHANT *object*" yourself, but it won't work as intended.
-Perhaps this should be changed to
-  $DISENCHANT to mark it as something internal?
-(You could still use it, but not by mistake.)